PaystackOSS/plugin-paid-membership-pro/readme.txt

 = 1.5 =
 * Add biannual subscription option for recurring payments set to 6 months or 180 days cycle period.

+= 1.6 =
+* Add functionalty to delay subscriptions renewal using the PM Pro Subscription Delays addon.